How Can We Help You?

 Q. How do I apply?

-A. Please see our Apply for High School to learn more about application requirements.
+A. Please see our Apply for High School page to learn more about application requirements.

 Q. Is the application process in English?

 A. UWC ISAK Japan is an international school, and the written application and interview are in English.
-However, Japanese parents can complete the parent section of the application in Japanese, and students can write the essay portion of the application in Japanese or English.
+However, Japanese parents can complete the parent section of the application in Japanese.

 Q. Does UWC ISAK Japan need official academic records from my current school?
 Do I need a letter of recommendation from my current school?